On the Granularity of Causal Effect Identifiability: Abstract

 \section{Abstract}

 The classical notion of causal effect identifiability is defined in terms of treatment and outcome variables.
-In this note, we consider the identifiability of state-based causal effects: how an intervention on a particular \emph{state} of treatment variables affects a particular \emph{state} of outcome variables.
+In this paper, we consider the identifiability of state-based causal effects: how an intervention on a particular \emph{state} of treatment variables affects a particular \emph{state} of outcome variables.
 We demonstrate that state-based causal effects may be identifiable even when variable-based causal effects may not.
-Moreover, we show that this separation occurs only when additional knowledge --- such as context-specific independencies and conditional functional dependencies --- is available.
-We further examine knowledge that constrains the states of variables, and show that such knowledge does not improve identifiability on its own but can improve both variable-based and state-based identifiability when combined with other knowledge such as context-specific independencies.
-Our findings highlight situations where causal effects of interest may be estimable from observational data and this identifiability may be missed by existing variable-based frameworks.
+Moreover, we show that this separation occurs only when additional knowledge --- such as context-specific independencies --- is available.
+We further examine knowledge that constrains the states of variables, and show that such knowledge can improve both variable-based and state-based identifiability when combined with other knowledge such as context-specific independencies.
+We finally propose an approach for identifying causal effects under these additional constraints, and conduct empirical studies to further illustrate the separations between the two levels of identifiability.